NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 The first version of NuGetAudit used package sources as the data source for known vulnerabilities, which will be referred to as a Vulnerability Database (VDB) for the remainder of this document.
 While nuget.org provides a VDB, there are several reasons why customers may not be using nuget.org as a package source.
 This is especially true following the 2021 [blog post titled "Dependency confusion"](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610) which significantly increased knowledge of multi-source package substitution supply chain risks.
-Someone at Microsoft published [a whitepaper titled "3 ways to mitigate risk when using private package feeds"](https://azure.microsoft.com/mediahandler/files/resourcefiles/3-ways-to-mitigate-risk-using-private-package-feeds/3%20Ways%20to%20Mitigate%20Risk%20When%20Using%20Private%20Package%20Feeds%20-%20v1.0.pdf), so from customers points of view, it appears that Microsoft's official advice is to not use nuget.org directly, but instead use a single package source that uses nuget.org as an upstream source.

 While the design of NuGetAudit attempts to make it easy for upstreaming package sources to also upstream the `VulnerabilityInfo` resource, the NuGet team and customers are reliant of the feed implementor to implement the change.
 An upstreaming package source is one that either aggregates multiple package sources or caches packages from another package source.